Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 Aqueduto das Águas Livres in Lisbon

-In addition to all the well-known viewpoints in Lisbon, we also have a real insider tip: The Aqueduto das Águas Livres.
-It is a real eye-catcher, and therefore one of our hidden gems in Lisbon.
+Beyond the well-known viewpoints, we have a true insider tip: the Aqueduto das Águas Livres.
+It’s an eye-catching structure and one of our hidden gems in Lisbon.

-In the distance you can even see the Ponte 25 de Abril and Cristo Rei.
+The aqueduct is no longer in use, so today you can walk across it and enjoy a unique perspective of the city.
+In the distance, you can even spot the Ponte 25 de Abril and Cristo Rei.

 How to get to Aqueduto das Águas Livres